 In terms of document types, it is interesting that following original articles (comprising 69.0% of total publications), the second most common document type was ‘meeting abstract’ (20.4%).
 This could be a result of the support and incentives that MOHME has been providing to promote participation of Iranian academics in international conferences .
 In the research performance assessment of the universities of medical sciences that MOHME runs annually, accepted abstracts in international conferences provide points .

 It is noticeable that the journals where the larger proportions of Iranian research had been published generally had relatively low IFs (0.57-2.4).
 It could be hypothesized that Iranians have found easier ways for publishing papers, eg, by submitting to Iranian and/or international journals with possibly higher acceptance rates.
 Other countries, eg, Turkey and Australia, had previously reported a decrease in the average IF of the journals where the total national publications were getting published after implementation of policies that strongly emphasized the value of the quantity of publications [40,41].
-On the one hand, some criticize Iranian publication growth on account of the fact that a large proportion of the papers were published in journals with rather low IFs .
-On the other hand, it could be argued that increased visibility of publications in Iran, even if achieved by publishing in mediocre journals, could provide junior researchers with a sense of accomplishment.
-First, partaking in the international scientific community by publishing could provide a sense of accomplishment to the young researchers and encourage the competent ones to improve their research activities.
+On the other hand, it could be argued that increased visibility of publications in Iran, even if achieved by publishing in mediocre journals, could have benefits.
+First, partaking in the international scientific community by publishing could provide junior researchers with a sense of accomplishment and encourage the competent ones to improve their research activities.
 Second, it assists international institutions and researchers to identify potential Iranian collaborators, which could lead to opportunities for exchange of knowledge, expertise, and resources .
 Last but not least, visibility of publications to a larger group of peers attracts wider criticism which could lead to early detection of possible problems.
 For instance, the international criticism that was directed to the Iranian cases of alleged research misconduct, urged the national science policy-makers to take further steps for addressing issues regarding research and publishing integrity in Iran’s academia [12,42].
 Such feedback would also promote discourse on research ethics in Iran, which in the long term could strengthen its growing scientific community .

 The majority of international collaborations has been with the USA, the UK, and Canada, which – interestingly – all the three have had fairly challenging international relations with Iran over the last four decades.
 While the negative impacts that the imposed trade sanctions have had on Iran’s research activities should not be overlooked [34,43-45], it seems that international scientific collaborations had been established and/or maintained regardless of the political atmosphere .
 Also, these countries are three of the most common destinations that Iranians choose for studying and/or immigration .
 The ones who return to Iran after completion of their academic programs may continue collaboration with their former supervisors, or with the international network which they have established , while those who emigrate may continue collaborating with colleagues back home.
 Another point is that many of research consortiums are led by American and/or British institutions, and publications arising from such projects, if having Iranian collaborators too, would be counted as collaborative publications between Iran, the US, and/or the UK.